 You’ve already taken a good first step, but there are other sources of information that you’ll want to check, too.

 Your credit report

-However, it won’t give you the actual account numbers of your credit cards.
+The only thing your report won’t give you is the actual account numbers of your credit cards.
 Equifax codes that information for its own internal use and your protection.
 So you need to call the creditors yourself.
 The easiest way?
 Look for the toll-free number on the back of your credit card, or on your monthly statement.

+Once you know where you really stand, it’s time to decide how to move forward.
 You have four choices, Vanessa.
 The first is the worst: Do nothing.
 By writing to me, you already know this is a terrible choice that will haunt you in the long run.